 This way, a new team or department can focus on familiarizing themselves with the process immediately instead of having to create one from scratch.
 If you want some inspiration, take a look at these Kanban board examples, or check out this Kanban sheet for a quick review of Kanban terms and processes.

 More on Kanban project management.

-In conclusion, a digital Kanban board makes it easy for everybody to update their cards in real-time, from their device, without the need to get up and make changes to a physical board.
-As a result, they are the ideal choice for companies whose workers are mainly using computers to complete projects, or where teams are working together but remotely.
-It has some challenges to it that you might want to take into consideration but overall is sure to kickstart your business by maximum optimization.
+In conclusion, a digital Kanban board makes it easy for everybody to update their cards in real-time from their device without the need to get up and make changes to a physical board.
+As a result, they are the ideal choice for companies whose workers mainly use computers to complete projects or where teams work together but remotely.
+It has some challenges it that you might want to take into consideration, but overall is sure to kickstart your business with maximum optimization.